craigh411/suggestion-box/README.md

-url           | The url of the JSON or server side script where you would like to make an ajax call to get the                        suggestions | null heading       | The heading displayed in the suggestion box | Suggestions results       | The maximum number of results to display in the suggestion box | 10 fadeIn        | Defines whether to apply a fade in effect to the suggestion box | true fadeOut       |Defines whether to apply a fade out effect to the suggestion box | false menuWidth     | How you would like the suggestion box width to be calculated, either: 'auto' - Browser automatically calculates the width based on content or 'constraint' - Constrain the suggestion box width to the search box width | auto delay         | The number of milliseconds to wait until to consider the user to have stopped typing.
-An ajax call to                  the given suggestion url will be made after this time. | 400 topOffset     | The number of pixels you would like to move the suggestion boxs' top position | 0 leftOffset    | The number of pixels you would like to move the suggestion boxs' left position | 0 paramName     | The paramater name you would like to use in your query string for requests | search ajaxError     | A function to define what should happen on ajax error, by default this performs a console.log() which will be overidden if supplied | function(data){...}
+url           | The url of the JSON or server side script where you would like to make an ajax call to get the                        suggestions | null heading       | The heading displayed in the suggestion box | Suggestions results       | The maximum number of results to display in the suggestion box | 10 fadeIn        | Whether to apply a fade in effect to the suggestion box | true fadeOut       | Whether to apply a fade out effect to the suggestion box | false menuWidth     | How you would like the suggestion box width to be calculated, either: 'auto' - Browser automatically calculates the width based on content or 'constraint' - Constrain the suggestion box width to the search box width | auto delay         | The number of milliseconds to wait until to consider the user to have stopped typing.
+An ajax call to                  the given suggestion url will be made after this time. | 400 topOffset     | The number of pixels you would like to move the suggestion boxes' top position | 0 leftOffset    | The number of pixels you would like to move the suggestion boxes' left position | 0 paramName     | The paramater name you would like to use in your query string for requests | search ajaxError     | A function to define what should happen on ajax error, by default this performs a console.log() which will be overidden if supplied | function(data){...}
 ajaxSuccess   | A function to define custom work to perform on ajax success.
 This will not override the default functionality | function(data){}
-showNoSuggestionsMessage | Shows the noSuggestionsMessage when no suggestions can be found | false noSuggestionsMessage | The message to be shown when no suggestions have been found and showNoSuggestionsMessage is true | No Suggestions Found
+showNoSuggestionsMessage | Shows the noSuggestionsMessage when no suggestions can be found | false noSuggestionsMessage | The message to be shown when no suggestions have been found and showNoSuggestionsMessage is true | No Suggestions Found filter | If you would like to apply the filter to the suggestion box when typing | false filterPattern | A regex expression to apply using the filter, use `{INPUT}` to inject the user input in to the pattern  | ({INPUT})

 ### Available Methods